Microsoft awards local ANZ partners

 The title of ANZ Azure partner was awarded to Melbourne-based Microsoft specialist Arinco for its Azure Done Right solution that aims to help ANZ business build strong foundations for the future.

-According to Microsoft, Arinco’s entry outlined “an impressive portfolio of work,” which included digitally transforming Maitland City Council, The Royal Children’s Hospital and Home Rural Health alliance.
+According to Microsoft, Arinco’s entry outlined “an impressive portfolio of work".

 Microsoft also revealed that Arinco is on track to reach 65 million in Azure Cloud Registrations this financial year.